florianhamel/florianhamel/README.md

 Fullstack developer based in Paris | in ❤️ with Angular

-I'm currently building a typing website with my sister to help people type better and faster!
+I'm currently building a typing website to help people type better and faster!

 You can take a look at my [personal website](https://florianhamel.com) for more info and/or to reach me on my socials 😊